We build custom websites at Vizantir. We also turn away clients who don't need one yet.

 Your Website Isn't a Revenue Driver

 Some businesses don't get customers through their website.
-Referral-based consultants, local service businesses with strong word-of-mouth, B2B companies with enterprise sales teams — their websites just need to exist and look professional.
+Referral-based consultants.
+Local service businesses with strong word-of-mouth.
+B2B companies with dedicated enterprise sales teams.
+Their websites just need to exist and look professional — a credibility check, not a growth engine.

 If someone Googles you, finds your site, and thinks "okay, they're legitimate" before calling you anyway, a template site does that job fine.